Michael Findlay (filmmaker): Early films: 1964–1966

 Findlay co-directed his first film, 1964's Body of a Female, with his close friend, John Amero.
 It tells the story of a sadistic brute who keeps women as prisoners in his home.
 This film predated both David F. Friedman and Doris Wishman's sexploitation entries by at least a year.

 In 1965 he directed The Sin Syndicate, a false documentary about prostitutes turning State's evidence against the Mob, and the infamous Satan's Bed starring a then-unknown Yoko Ono (three years before she met The Beatles' John Lennon).
 This is actually two films edited together.
-In the unfinished Judas City, Ono plays the fiancee of a drug pusher who is eventually robbed and raped.
+In the unfinished Judas City, Ono plays the fiancée of a drug pusher who is eventually robbed and raped.
 Findlay added a secondary story about three addicts on a crime spree who terrorize several women.
 Roberta Findlay plays one of their victims.

 This was followed by Take Me Naked (1966), a lurid story written by Roberta Findlay about a depraved Peeping Tom whose fantasies involve his neighbor (played by Roberta Findlay).
 Michael Findlay also appears as the "Angel of Hell."
 The film prominently features passages narrated from Pierre Louÿs' erotic classic The Songs of Bilitis.

 The Flesh trilogy

 Findlay's breakthrough film was The Touch of Her Flesh (1967), the tale of a cuckolded gun dealer named Richard Jennings (played by Findlay) who is disfigured in a car accident after finding his wife in bed with another man.
 In recovery, Jennings comes to generalize his hatred of his wife to promiscuous women in general; after he is released, Jennings goes on a killing spree, murdering prostitutes and strippers with a variety of unique implements, including poison-tipped rose thorns, blowdarts, a crossbow, a scimitar, and a buzzsaw.
-The film – which included numerous non-sequiter sequences of sadomasochistic sex – was unique for its time; most exploitation films up to that time had either exhibited graphic sex or graphic violence, but never combined the two.
+The film – which included numerous non-sequitur sequences of sadomasochistic sex – was unique for its time; most exploitation films up to that time had either exhibited graphic sex or graphic violence, but never combined the two.
 Findlay's combination of these elements would presage the slasher films of the 1970s, which freely mixed the two elements in a more mainstream medium.

 The success of Touch led to two sequels, The Curse of Her Flesh and The Kiss of her Flesh, both released in 1968; both films followed the formula of Jennings recovering from life-threatening injuries sustained at the end of the previous film and returning to kill prostitutes and strippers while plotting elaborate revenge against individuals who were directly involved with his wife or knew of her affair.
 Kiss was intended to end the series, with a title card informing the viewers that Jennings' demise was positively the end.

 Findlay continued to make films about sex and violence with A Thousand Pleasures (1968), and The Ultimate Degenerate (1969), which was largely a remake of Body of a Female.